 Knowbler-Salesforce: Configuration in Knowbler

-The first step to creating knowledge with Knowbler is to link your Salesforce org to Knowbler and then map case fields to knowledge articles for auto-populating article drafts.
+The first step to create a knowledge article with Knowbler is to link your Salesforce org to Knowbler and then map case fields to knowledge articles for auto-populating article drafts.
 This article covers both linking and mapping.

 Prerequisites